Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Findings

-\paragraph{Male Infertility and Biological Limits} Discussions of azoospermia, low motility, and donor sperm highlight how male infertility intersects with identity and grief.
-Some describe the devastation of failed surgical retrievals, while others detail the emotional weight of using donor gametes—one poster admitted being more anxious about ``telling family than actually using donor sperm.''
+\paragraph{Medical Report Analysis} Facing research gaps that systematically exclude men from fertility studies \cite{harlow2020qualitative}, users described \textit{"grasping at straws"} for male-factor information.
+Peers filled this void by collaboratively decoding semen analyses \cite{gannon_masculinity_2004}, reassuring those who feared flagged numbers meant they were \textit{"doomed"} by reframing metrics contextually—explaining that percentages mislead when counts are high and that 0\% morphology (shape and size of semen)\footnote{Sperm morphology refers to the size and shape of sperm, which is one factor analyzed in a semen test to evaluate male fertility -- Source: \url{https://www.mayoclinic.org/diseases-conditions/male-infertility/expert-answers/sperm-morphology/faq-20057760}} does not preclude conception.

-\paragraph{Health and Well-being} Beyond treatment, members share lifestyle strategies: supplements such as CoQ10, vitamin E, and L-carnitine, alongside advice to ``ditch the laptop on the lap'' or ``switch to cooler underwear.''
-While highly anecdotal, these exchanges position men and women as active agents in shaping outcomes.
+\paragraph{Health and Well-being} Beyond treatment, members share lifestyle strategies: supplements like vitamin E as well as advice to \textit{``ditch the laptop on the lap''} or \textit{``switch to cooler underwear.''} Though anecdotal, these exchanges position participants as active agents.
+Some share specific routines—workout timing, masturbation frequency, diets—crowdsourcing and normalizing conception efforts.

-\paragraph{Advice on Insurance, Doctors, and Medication Expense} Another critical sub-theme is financial navigation.
+\paragraph{Advice on Insurance, Doctors, and Medication Expense} Financial navigation forms another critical sub-theme.
 Posters swap tips on discount programs (e.g., Compassionate Care), employment benefits (e.g., Starbucks part-time IVF coverage), and shared-risk refund schemes.
-Others compare international systems, noting for example that ``in the Netherlands, three cycles are covered with a deductible'' whereas U.S. cycles often cost over \$10,000 out-of-pocket.
-This highlights inequities where access to Assistive Reproductive Technology (ART) depends as much on geography and insurance literacy as biology.
-When semen is only viable for analysis within several hours of taking a sample, users debated the merits of various brands of at-home testing kits when access to clinics (along with the discomfort of providing in-person samples) was limited.
+Others compare international systems: \textit{``in the Netherlands, three cycles are covered with a deductible''} versus U.S. cycles often exceeding \$10,000 out-of-pocket.
+This highlights inequities where access depends on geography and insurance literacy as much as biology.
+Users advocated for at-home testing kits when clinic access was limited, but this self-advocacy was complicated by labs repeatedly rejecting samples.
+One user lamented the discouraging cycle of awkwardly producing multiple specimens only to face continued rejection.

-Taken together, these sub-themes reveal Reddit as a secondary diagnostic and logistical space: members crowdsource interpretations, trade experiential knowledge, and provide rapid responses that often fill gaps left by inaccessible or opaque medical care.